Biodiversity and climate change budget for FY 2013:

-USAID’S ENVIRONMENT AND NATURAL RESOURCES MANAGMENT PROGRAM IN ACTION
+USAID’S AGRICULTURE AND FOOD SECURITY PROGRAM IN ACTION

 Until recently, the communities of northern Kenya, once an area teaming with black rhino, have had very little involvement with the species’ conservation.
 But attitudes are starting to change, and as the Kenya Wildlife Service (KWS) shifts its focus toward community-based conservation efforts, organizations such as the USAID-supported Northern Rangelands Trust (NRT) have been instrumental in helping marginalized communities benefit from protecting their natural resources.
 Sera Community Conservancy, situated between Mt.
 Kenya and the Ethiopian border, is one of 26 NRT conservancies, and has been chosen as the site for Kenya’s first community-owned black rhino sanctuary.